Ubisoft shares slump after warning over games delay

-PARIS (Reuters) - Shares of French videogames publisher Ubisoft slumped more than 25 percent to an eight-month low on Wednesday after delaying the release of two titles until next year, missing the holiday season in the hotly competitive industry.
+PARIS, Oct 16 (Reuters) - French videogames publisher Ubisoft saw its shares slump more than 25 percent to an eight-month low after delaying the release of two titles until next year, missing the holiday season in a hotly competitive market.

-Although the home-console market is no stranger to delayed releases, Ubisoft’s move is the latest sign of mounting pressure in an industry where increasingly big-budget titles are having to fight harder to attract gamers’ time and money in the face of nimbler and cheaper mobile alternatives.

 “In a world of mega-blockbusters, we have now come to the conclusion that the team needed additional time,” Yves Guillemot, chief executive of the company behind the Assassin’s Creed and Far Cry series, told investors on a conference call.

-Ubisoft blamed the delay on pressure to meet consumer expectations in the $66 billion hit-driven videogames industry and said the decision would cause it to swing to an operating loss for its 2013 to 2014 fiscal year.
+Ubisoft blamed the delays on pressure to meet consumer expectations in the $66 billion hit-driven video-games industry and said the decision would cause it to swing to an operating loss for its 2013 to 2014 fiscal year.

-The announcement, in a statement after Tuesday’s market close, follows the huge success of Grand Theft Auto V, released last month by a unit of Take-Two Interactive, in which hedge-fund billionaire Carl Icahn owns a stake.
+The announcement, in a statement after Tuesday’s market close, cames shortly after the huge success of Grand Theft Auto V, released last month by a unit of Take-Two Interactive , in which hedge-fund billionaire Carl Icahn owns a stake.

-The delayed games, dystopian hacking adventure Watch Dogs and racer The Crew, were due to launch alongside next-generation consoles from Sony and Microsoft, making the sacrifice for quality a risky one in some investors’ views.
+The two delayed games - dystopian hacking adventure Watch Dogs and racer The Crew - were due to launch alongside next-generation consoles from Sony and Microsoft , making the sacrifice for quality a risky one in some investors’ views.

 “This is a pretty severe downward revision - these games were supposed to come out in time for Christmas,” said Gregoire Laverne, a Paris-based fund manager at Roche Brune.